strehle/cmdline-openid-client/client-auth-doc.md

 * Self-Signed/Self-created certificates can be used.
 * Flexible use in single clients.
 ##### Cons
-* There are not many clients which support this standard, therefore this tool was created for.
+* There are not many tools or frameworks for developers which supports this, therefore this tool was created for.
 Okta, KeyCloak supports it.
-* Only one trust is possible
+* Only one trust anchor is possible
-*

 ### Howto Use the Private Key only for Private Key JWT

 1. Optional create key pairs and X509 certificate